Quality instruction done with care

 Angele Lavergne, A.I.S.T.D. (dip.), is a certified teacher of the Royal Winnipeg Ballet.
 Among other professional teacher's certificates, Madame Angele holds a Cecchetti Associate Diploma from the Imperial Society of Teachers of Dancing, London, England, where she is also fully registered as a teacher of dancing.
 She has also studied dance, drama and music at the Saskatchewan School of Performing Arts, and studied at the Edmonton School of Ballet and the National Ballet School of Canada in Toronto.
 Madame Angèle's study of ballet has taken her as far as the world-famous Vaganova Academy of Ballet, in St-Petersburg, Russia.
 This most famous school of Russian ballet is home of the world's top ballet dancers and choreographers such as Mikhail Baryshnikov, Anna Pavolova, Rudolph Nuryev, Maya Plisetskaya, Marius Petipa and Georges Balanchine.
 Many of Angele Lavergne's ballet students have won World Championship titles or have medaled at these events in groups or in solo performances.
 They have also been selected as scholarship recipients at numerous dance conventions and competitions, and her ballet and pointe numbers have been cited by adjudicators for choreography awards and competitions overalls at numerous competitions.
 Her students have also qualified and competed at both the semi-finals and finals of the internationally acclaimed Youth American Grand Prix (Y.A.G.P.)

-Madame Angèle is currently a member on the Board of Directors of Dance Manitoba and is a member of the International Dance Council.
+Madame Angèle is a member of the International Dance Council.
 Madame Angele has also taught many different dance workshops throughout Manitoba, and has adjudicated for different competitions in and out of province.
+She was the choreographer for the Team Canada adult division that brought home Canada's highest ballet results to date at the I.D.O.
+World Championships held in Poland.
 Madame Angèle is the principal ballet & pointe teacher of the school, and she brings a unique blend of both Cecchetti and Russian ballet curriculums to the ballet program.
 As the school's director, she feels that it is important that all students receive the best possible quality and well-rounded dance training.

 Kim Salamandyk has many years of teaching and performing experience.
 She has attended many teaching workshops and seminars including those of the Royal Winnipeg Ballet, the National Ballet School of Canada, the Ballet Arts in Minnesota as well as seminars in Los Angeles and in Florida.
 She has also assisted teaching classes with the Dance Educators of America.
 Miss Kim's students have brought back some of the highest awards achievable, at the provincial, national and international levels, including World championship titles.
 Many of Miss Kim Jazz students have been recipients of scholarships at conventions and workshops in Manitoba and in the United States.
 She has also received awards for her choreographies in many competitions.
 Miss Kim attended the Acrobatic Arts Center in Calgary and has completed her training of all levels (1-10) of the Acrobatic Arts Teacher’s Certification Program.
 Having completed her exams of both Modules 1 and 2, she is now fully certified under the Acrobatic Arts program.
 Miss Kim specializes in Jazz, Lyrical and Acro and is the principal Intensive Program Jazz, Lyrical and Acro teacher.
 Kim most recently attended the Dance Teachers Summit in New York, N.Y., where she attended a wide variety of teachers' workshops given by Master teachers from across the globe, such as Twyla Tharpe, Denise Wall, Bob Rizzo, and so on.
 She also attended the Paris Dance Tour workshops.
 This summer, Kim also attended the New York Teachers Seminar to further her teaching repertoire.